garrandall/popular-music-data/tracks/i-m-so-thankful-the-ikettes.md

 For this, I'm thankful

 For this, I'm thankful
-Ooh, every day now
+Oh, every day now
-Ooh, every minute
+Oh, every minute